Using ESP32 timers in Arduino code

 corresponds directly to the global period of the timer in microseconds.

-Once the timer has been completely configured, you can activate it with its alarm with timerAlarmEnable(timer)
+Once the timer is fully configured, you can enable it with its alarm using timerAlarmEnable(timer)

 .

-If we execute this code, the function timer_isr()
+If we run this code, the function timer_isr()

-function will be executed every second.
-Since the function is empty in this “skeleton” code, nothing will actually happen.
-I propose you a version which makes the blue LED of the ESP32 blink on the pin GPIO2
+will be executed every second.
+Nothing will happen because the function is empty in this “skeleton” code.
+I suggest a version that flashes the blue LED of the ESP32 on pin GPIO2

 .

-Here is the famous “blink” rewritten using only a hardware timer that will flash the blue LED every second:
+Here is the famous “blink” rewritten using only a hardware timer for flashing the blue LED every second:

 #define PIN_LED 2